Metro Québec (Québec) : prix et adresses près de vous

 Separate regular price from frequent promotions

 A store that appears “cheap” might only be cheap during frequent promotions on a narrow set of products.
-A fair comparison checks:- Regular price level
+A fair comparison checks:

 - Promotion depth when it occurs